 Consider trying multiple options.
 The best AI keyboard for Android might be different from the best option for iOS, and different apps have different strengths.

-So what's the verdict?
+So what's the verdict in 2026?
 Is one type of keyboard definitively better than the other?
-As with most technology questions, the answer is: it depends.
+As with most technology questions, the answer depends on your individual needs and how you use your devices.

-The good news is that keyboard technology continues to improve rapidly.
-Grammar keyboards are becoming less intrusive and more helpful, while traditional keyboards are incorporating more smart features without sacrificing speed or simplicity.
+The great news is that keyboard technology continues advancing at an impressive pace.
+Grammar keyboards have become less intrusive and more contextually aware, while traditional keyboards are incorporating smart features without sacrificing the speed and simplicity users love.
+The gap between these two categories is narrowing.

-Ultimately, the best keyboard is the one that becomes invisible as you use it—the one that lets you focus on what you're trying to communicate rather than on the tool itself.
-Whether that's a cutting-edge AI grammar assistant or a simple, traditional keyboard depends entirely on you.
+Ultimately, the best keyboard is the one that becomes invisible as you use it—the tool that lets you focus entirely on what you're trying to communicate rather than the mechanics of typing.
+Whether that's a cutting-edge AI grammar assistant like CleverType, a simple traditional keyboard, or a hybrid that adapts to your needs, depends entirely on your writing style, priorities, and use cases.